ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-intro.md

 At the moment you need to configure the metric list in every component separately.
-In `cc-metric-collector` the metrics that are send to the `cc-metric-store` are determined by the collector configuration and possible renaming in the router configuration.
-For `cc-metric-store` in `config.json` you need to specify a metric list in-order to configure the native metric frequency and how a metric is aggregated.
-Metrics that are send to `cc-metric-store` and do not appear in its configuration are silently dropped!
+In `cc-metric-collector` the metrics that are send to the `cc-backend` are determined by the collector configuration and possible renaming in the router configuration.
 In `cc-backend` for every cluster you need to create a `cluster.json` configuration in the job-archive.
 There you setup which metrics are shown in the web-frontend including many additional properties for the metrics.
-For running jobs `cc-backend` will query `cc-metric-store` for exactly those metric names and if there is no match there will be an error.
+For running jobs `cc-backend` will query the internal `metric-store` for exactly those metric names and if there is no match there will be an error.

-We provide a json schema based specification as part of the job meta and metric schema.
+We provide a JSON schema based specification as part of the job meta and metric schema.
 This specification recommends a minimal set of metrics and we suggest to use the metric names provided there.
 While it is up to you if you want to adhere to the metric names suggested in the schema, there are two exceptions: `mem_bw`